 The Alpine-stage igneous activity includes both intrusive and volcanic rocks.
-Location and ages of the main outcrops along the Alps and the nearby Veneto area (Veneto Volcanic Province) are shown in Fig. A.1.
-An andesitic volcano drilled beneath the Po Plain near Mortara, about 40 south-west of Milan, also belongs to the Alpine stage (Mattioli et al. 2002).
-Other occurrences in the Italian peninsula and southeastern Sicily (Pietre Nere, La Queglia, Capo Passero) are indicated in Chap.
+Location and ages of the main outcrops along the Alps and the nearby Veneto area (Veneto Volcanic Province) are shown in Fig. A1.1.
+An andesitic volcano drilled beneath the Po Plain, near Mortara, about 40 south-west of Milan, also belongs to the Alpine stage (Mattioli et al. 2002).
+Other occurrences in the Italian peninsula and south-eastern Sicily (Pietre Nere, La Queglia, Capo Passero) are indicated in Chap.
 1, Fig. 1.1.

 Igneous rocks along the Alps consist of several plutonic bodies, dykes, and a few volcanics making up the so-called Periadriatic Magmatic Province (Alagna et al. 2010; Lustrino et al. 2011 and references therein).
-Fragments of Alpine volcanics are also found in sandstone and conglomerates along the Alps (e.g. Taveyanne sandstone and Val d'Agola formation; e.g. Boyet et al. 2001; Martin and Macera 2014 and references therein) and in the Apennines (Aveto-Petrignacola formation; Mattioli et al. 2012).
-Igneous activity in the Western Alps is represented by dioritic to granitic intrusions, such as Traversella (~30 Ma), Valle del Cervo (31 Ma), Miagliano $(\sim 32-29 \text{ Ma})$ and associated dikes, a few lava and pyroclastic rocks (Biella zone), and a number of calcalkaline to potassic alkaline lamprophyric dikes.
-Central and Eastern Alps contain several single and composite plutons (Bregaglia-Bergel, Novate, Adamello, Rensen, Monte Alto, Vedrette
+Fragments of Alpine volcanics are also found in sandstone and conglomerates along the Alps (e.g. Taveyanne sandstone and Val d'Agola formations; e.g. Boyet et al. 2001; Martin and Macera 2014 and references therein) and in the Apennines (Aveto-Petrignacola formation; Mattioli et al. 2012).
+Igneous activity in the Western Alps is represented by dioritic to granitic intrusions, such as Traversella (30 Ma), Valle del Cervo (31 Ma), Miagliano (32-29 Ma) and associated dikes, by a few lava and pyroclastic rocks (Biella zone), and by a number of calcalkaline to potassic alkaline lamprophyric dikes.
+Central and Eastern Alps contain several single and composite plutons (Bregaglia-Bergel, Novate, Adamello, Rensen, Monte Alto, Vedrette di Ries-Rieserferner, Karavanken, Pohorje) and numerous dikes with dominant tonalite and granodiorite compositions plus minor gabbro, diorite, and granite.
+Ages are about 33-26 Ma at Bregaglia, 43-29 Ma at Adamello, 29-24 at Rensen and Monte Alto, 30-28 Ma at Karavanken, and 19 Ma at Pohorje in eastern Slovenia.